imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Mouse

--   {% include bc content='Allen CCF Navigator (Adult)'%} Import and navigation system for the Allen Adult Mouse Common Coordinate Framework v3.
+-   {% include bc path='Allen CCF Navigator (Adult)'%} Import and navigation system for the Allen Adult Mouse Common Coordinate Framework v3.
 Selecting this option imports the Whole Brain reference mesh, and presents a GUI allowing search, metadata retrieval, and import/rendering of ontologies contained in the Allen Common Coordinate Framework v3.

 <div align="left">